-You may want to propagate pandan from cuttings or seeds.
-The plant produces suckers from its can cut off and transplant in another pot.
+- Plant it in a full day sun area to partial afternoon shade.
+Moist soil that retains moisture without becoming soggy results in the healthiest growth.
+It should be grown in a container with drainage holes at the bottom.
+You may need to transplant pandan every 2 or 3 years to avoid the roots to become crowded. - Use a soil mix formulated for tropical plants. - You may want to propagate pandan from cuttings or seeds.
+The plant produces suckers from its base that you can cut off and transplant in another pot.
 Leave the pot in bright but indirect sunlight.
-4 to 6 weeks.
-For the seeds, you will need to soak them for 24 hours before a moist medium.
+It should root in 4 to 6 weeks.
+For the seeds, you will need to soak them for 24 hours before planting them in a moist medium.
 They may take 2 to 3 months to germinate.
-Cuttings provide a propagation method.
+Cuttings provide a quicker propagation method.